viamrobotics/docs/docs/services/slam/_index.md

 ## Configuration Overview

-To add the SLAM Service to your robot, you need to add the _name_, _type_, _model_, and SLAM library specific _attributes_ to the configuration of your robot.

-The following is an example configuration for running ORB-SLAM3 in live `rgbd` mode on your robot, if it has two camera streams available: `"color"` for RGB images, and `"depth"` for depth data.
+An example configuration for running ORB-SLAM3 in live `rgbd` mode on your robot with two camera streams available, `color` for RGB images, and `depth` for depth data:

 ``` json
 "services": [